Skip to main content

 (c) The renewal period for contracts with renewal provisions shall not exceed the initial contract period.

 (3) For contract renewals that contain an early termination or cancellation option with a fee of twenty-five dollars or less for early termination or cancellation, upon renewal, the CRES provider shall provide the customer with two separate notices that accurately describe or highlight any changes and state that the customer contract will renew at the specified rate unless the customer affirmatively cancels the contract.
 Such notices must clearly and accurately describe in understandable language the manner in which the customer may cancel the contract and the time during which the customer must act to cancel the contract.
-The first notice shall be in writing in accordance with the requirements of this rule and shall be provided at least forty-five calendar days, but no more than ninety calendar days in advance of the contract expiration date.
+The first notice shall be in writing in accordance with the requirements of this rule and be provided at least forty-five calendar days, but no more than ninety calendar days in advance of the contract expiration date.
 The second notice may be in writing in accordance with paragraphs (F)(2)(a) to (F)(2)(c) of this rule, by telephone, by a notice on the customer's monthly bill, or by electronic mail.
-The second notice shall be provided at least thirty-five calendar days in advance of the contract expiration and must contain the rate at which the customer contract will renew, or in the case of a variable rate, the applicable formula.
+The second notice shall be provided at least thirty-five calendar days in advance of the contract expiration and contain the rate at which the customer contract will renew, or in the case of a variable rate, the applicable formula.

 (a) In the event that the CRES provider provides the second notice by telephone, the CRES provider or opt-in governmental aggregator must confirm that the customer of record is on the line, clearly explain both the new contract price and the manner in which the customer may cancel the contract, record the entire conversation, and retain such recording in a manner consistent with rule 4901:1-21-06 of the Administrative Code.